 Wel, that depends on how quickly you would like to eat them.
 They’re pretty easy to munch through in one sitting with a cuppa, but IF you’d like to keep them, you’re in luck.
 Biscuits have a long shelf life if they are stored correctly, which makes them pretty useful little treats – the longest shelf life we have is 3 months.

 Our biscuits are made in a similar way to how you’d make them at home, there are no preservatives added, and all of the ingredients are fresh or store cupbard things like flour.
-Our most popular recipe is just British Flour, British Sugar, golden syrup, British Butter, vanilla, and free range eggs (some of these are provided by Rebecca’s hens and ducks, but they can’t quite keep up with all the biscuits we make these days, so we have to buy some too)
+Our most popular recipe is British Organic Flour, British Sugar, golden syrup, British Butter, vanilla, and free range eggs (some of these are provided by Rebecca’s hens and ducks, but they can’t quite keep up with all the biscuits we make these days, so we have to buy some too).

 We are VERY strict about them all being free range, we know you wouldn’t want unhappy hens laying eggs for your biscuits!

 Our biscuits are baked for longer, and at a lower temperature than you’d find recommended in a cook book, which makes them extra crunchy.
 All of the biscuits have icing, and once we’ve iced them, they have to sit overnight on trays, which makes them a little softer than they were when they came out of the oven.
 After that, they are either stored in airtight containers, or sent straight out to you.
 Depending on the packaging and recipe, they will last between 2 weeks and 3 months.

 Why Is There A Difference In The Length Of Time Biscuits Will Last?